Basic skills needed for media and public outreach

 - State important facts first and remember your key points.

-- Use short anecdotes to illustrate your ideas.
+- Use short anecdotes or metaphors to illustrate your ideas.

 - Speak in conversational terms, be brief and non-technical.
 Keep in mind that 10-second sound bites are the building blocks of TV news stories.